bucc-dev/BUCC-APP/README.md

     - constants: houses constant values like the base API url.
     - extensions: houses dart extension methods
     - mixins: houses mixin dart files
   - view_models: this directory houses the all view model files.
 A viewmodel class to a screen (as viewmodels are used to house the data of a specific UI - separating UI code from logic code).
 The UI/Screen interacts with the viewmodel to communicate with the services and other required functionalities to update the UI/View.
+The ViewModel maintains all the state and interacts with services.
   - Model
   - Services: This directory houses classes created to perform a service for your user.
 That service can be to open the camera, share information, create a post, keep track of posts, cache your results, etc. Basically anything that has to DO something will be a service class.
   - views: this directory houses the UI dart files.
 A subdirectory is created for each screen where everything related to the screens are saved.